tinix84/tinix84.github.io/power_page.md

+# Week 44 LinkedIn posts
+#TODO

+# Week 45 LinkedIn posts
+#TODO

-# Week 46 Linkein posts
+# Week 46 LinkedIn posts
 This week we will focus on understanding specifications for DC/DC converters, with a structured mix of technical insights, interactive content, and engaging visuals:

----

-## **Day 1: Monday – Introduction to DC/DC Specifications**
+## **Day 1: Monday - Introduction to DC/DC Specifications**
 ***"Cracking the Code of DC/DC Converter Specifications: Where to Begin?"***

 Understanding the specifications of DC/DC converters is critical for designing efficient, reliable, and cost-effective systems.
 But datasheets can sometimes feel like a puzzle with too many pieces.
-Let’s simplify the process by focusing on 5 key parameters every engineer must evaluate:
+Let's simplify the process by focusing on 5 key parameters every engineer must evaluate:

 1️⃣ Input Voltage Range
 Why it matters: Defines compatibility with your source.
-A wide input range (e.g., 9–36 V) offers flexibility, but might come at a trade-off in efficiency.
+A wide input range (e.g., 9-36 V) offers flexibility, but might come at a trade-off in efficiency.
 Pro tip: Check the impact of input voltage variations on stability and ripple.

 2️⃣ Output Voltage and Current